-The Corporation delivers electricity to the Town throughout the year for the electricity needs of the Town and its related organizations in the amount of \$896,678 (2016 - \$1,021,522).
+The Corporation delivers electricity to the Town throughout the year for the electricity needs of the Town and its related organizations in the amount of \$902,131 (2017 - \$896,678).
 Electricity delivery charges are at prices and under terms approved by the OEB.
-The Corporation also provides water and waste water billing services to the Town for a fee for service.